mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

     cat summit-$timestamp.dump.bz2 | juju ssh -e failover postgresql/0 'bunzip2 -c | su - postgres pgsql summit'

 In practice, that took about 10-15minutes to recover once we started acting.
 Given the additional delay between notification and action, that could spell an hour or two of outtage.
 That's not so great.
 Juju makes other failover scenarios cheaper and easier to implement than they used to be, so why not put those into place just to be safe?
 Perhaps the additional instance costs for hot-spares wouldn't've been necessary for the entire 6-months of lead-time for scheduling and planning this conference, but they'd certainly be worth the spend during the few days of the event itself.
 Juju sort of makes it a no-brainer.
+We should do more posts on this one issue... the game has changed here.

 ## Lessons Learned

-What would I do differently next time?
-Well, I've got a list :).
+What would We do differently next time?
+Well, We've got a list :).

 - use the stable ppa... instead of freezing the code
 - sit the app behind haproxy